 Conviction - An untrusting employee will focus on the validity of the problem instead of finding a solution to an amendable problem for all the parties involved.

-The people with a low level of trust are often described as vary, vigilant and skeptical, and those with a higher level of trust are unquestioning, optimistic, and uncritical.
+People with a low level of trust are often described as vigilant and sceptical, and those with a higher level of trust are unquestioning, optimistic, and uncritical.

-Discretion - Tactful people can state their position without offending the other.
+Discretion - Tactful people can state their position without offending others.

 Less tactful people are often direct and unrestrained.

-Discipline - Those with a higher level of conformity follow rules and those with a lower level of conformity are free-spirited and inventive.
+Discipline - Those with a higher level of conformity follow the rules, and those with a lower level are free-spirited and inventive.

-Attentiveness - Focus is very important to provide customer service.
+Attentiveness - Focus is very important in providing customer service.

-Regardless of any distractions, the person into a client-facing position should be able to listen and efficiently deliver the job.
+Regardless of distractions, the person in a client-facing position should be able to listen and efficiently deliver the job.

-Flexibility- The companies in the service sector need to be adaptable and be able to use new approaches to be able to accomplish a job.
+Flexibility- Companies in the service sector need to be adaptable and be able to use new approaches to be able to accomplish a job.

 In such situations, the provider may not be physically present but should be able to convince the client through various technology-based techniques.